videolan/vlc/share/lua/README.txt

 var.set( object, name, value ): Set the object's variable "name" to "value". var.get_list( object, name ): Get the object's variable "name"'s value list.
-  1st return value is the value list, 2nd return value is the text list.
+  1st return value is the value list, 2nd return value is the text list. var.create( object, name, value ): Create and set the object's variable "name" to "value".
+Created vars can be of type float, string or bool.

 var.add_callback( object, name, function, data ): Add a callback to the object's "name" variable.
 Callback functions take 4 arguments: the